- The Basics -|

 be made, called "Duct Tape Forever".
 The movie captured the adventures of Red, Harold and Dalton

-as they travelled from Ontario to Minnesota to enter their giant Canadian goose duct tape sculpture in
+as they traveled from Ontario to Minnesota to enter their giant Canadian goose duct tape sculpture in

 a contest, in a bid to win the third place prize of $10,000 to save their beloved Possum Lodge